TuringLang/AbstractMCMC.jl/docs/src/gibbs.md

 This function takes the logdensity model and the state, and returns the log probability of the state.
 If `recompute_logp` is `true`, it should recompute the log probability of the state.
-Otherwise, it should use the log probability stored in the state.
+Otherwise, it could use the log probability stored in the state.

 ```julia
 Base.vec(state)